 There a few exemptions to these rules.
 Even if you use your 'spare' bedroom for visiting relatives or medical conditions, your housing benefit will still be reduced.

-Look at your household budget and see how the reduction in housing benefit will affect your finances.
+Look at your household budget and see how the reduction in Housing Benefit or Universal Credit will affect your finances.
 Try and cut back to see whether the drop in your income is manageable.
 For some people, getting a job or increasing their working hours may be a sensible option.
 As a result, you may be able to pay the extra amount of rent yourself.